 While the road to full recovery is still a long ways ahead and the Puerto Rican government still needs all the help it can get, the biggest win after the hurricane was the welcoming of renewable energy, microgrids and energy storage in the island.
 On December 12, 2017, Puerto Rican Governor Ricardo Roselló, along with New York Governor Andrew M. Cuomo, announced the release of “Build Back Better: Reimagining and Strengthening the Power Grid of Puerto Rico”, a report that outlines a way for making energy more sustainable for the people of Puerto Rico.
 Local officials now recognize that in the event of another hurricane, all of these technologies would help keep the lights on allowing for emergency aid and supplies to be delivered to those in need.

 Today marks one year since Hurricane Maria changed Puerto Rico’s fate and I’m happy to report things are changing.
 In May, the Puerto Rico Energy Commission adopted a regulation allowing households and small businesses to create microgrids supported by solar panels and batteries.
 “Prior to that law, microgrids were not recognized as a way to legitimately get your energy,” says Agustín Irizarry Rivera, an electrical engineering professor at the University of Puerto Rico - Mayagüez.
 On June 20th the Puerto Rican legislature passed a bill allowing private entities to own and operate generation in the island while the Puerto Rico Electric Power Authority (PREPA) will continue to own transmission and distribution.
-This bill paths the way for private, utility-scale renewable projects in the island.
+This bill paves the way for private, utility-scale renewable projects in the island.
 And on August 27 another bill passed that allows communities to set up electric co-ops which locals hope will bring new electricity options which include renewables.

 Climate change is creating more powerful and recurring severe weather events such as Hurricane Maria.
 And it is very important that we prepare ourselves against any outcome that a warming climate may bring.
 That is why it is very important to invest in clean energy that can help us both mitigate and adapt to the effects of climate change.
 I for one am very proud of the work that we do at Green Energy Consumers and encourage everyone to support local, renewable energy as much as they can.